k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 ---
-title: "Getting Started"
+title: "Quick start"
-linkTitle: "Getting Started"
+linkTitle: "Quick start"
 weight: 1
 description: |
   Kick the tires and take it for a spin!